NEW ZEALAND CULINARY JOURNEY

 the SkyCity complex for the students and their tutors before this wonderful and exciting day came to a close.

-The 2018 Culinary Journey will take place on Wednesday 5th September, following the Grand Final of the National Secondary Schools Culinary Challenge on Tuesday 4th September.
+The 2021 Culinary Journey will take place following the Grand Final of the National Secondary Schools Culinary Challenge in September 2021.
 More details to come.

 Photo's of the New Zealand Culinary Journey 2017